gzubicki/allegro/README.md

 `GET /repositories/{owner}/{repository-name}`

 ## Deploy
 It's simple to run on uwsgi and nginx, please use socket connection.
+You can run it in multiple processes.

 ## Siege overload raport